 research by Donovan & Associates

 Taken from in front of Stevenson Hardware, here's a wide perspective photo looking south down what was then 4th street.
-The Mercantile Co. is in the building on the left side of the street and the Seeley Block buildings are on the right.
+The Mercantile Co. is in the building on (our) right side of the street and the Seeley Block buildings are on the left.

 From approximately the same location as the above photo is Meyers in August 2021 with weird lighting caused by fires to the south and southeast and east of Pomeroy.

 From a July, 1914, issue of the East Washingtonian my currently oldest advertisement for The Mercantile Company

 All right ladies!
 If you're interested in wearing corsets, then this is the place for you.